usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/IntersectionValidationPlugin/README.md

 ## Introduction

-The Intersection Validation Plugin is responsible for validating MAP, SPaT and TIM messages received from RSUs prior to sending these messages to Connected Intersections Message Monitoring Systems (CIMMS).
+The Intersection Validation Plugin is responsible for validating MAP, SPaT and TIM messages received from RSUs against the CTI 4501 standard.

 ## Related Plugins